East Central Florida

 Background: "How Shall We Grow?"

-Through the vision developed with How Shall We Grow, the East Central Florida Strategic Regional Policy Plan was developed.
-This book promotes a future environment of urban centers connected by multi-modal transit options, with concentrated growth taking pressure off of the region's vital natural resources.
+Through the How Shall We Grow regional vision the ECFRPC rewrote the East Central Florida Strategic Regional Policy Plan in 2011 to help guide the vision and assist local governments with vision implementation.
+This 2060 Plan promotes a future environment of urban centers connected by multi-modal transit options, with concentrated growth taking pressure off of the region's vital natural resources.

 Regional Growth Priorities